Independent set and matching permutations: Introduction

 For example the sequence $(4,6,4,1)$ (the independent set sequence of the edgeless graph on four vertices) induces the weak order $B_1=\{4\}$, $B_2=\{1,3\}$, $B_3=\{2\}$.
-Theorem \ref{thm-AMSE-main} says that every weak order in which all blocks are singletons is the weak order induced by some graph, while Part 1 of Theorem \ref{thm-ind-set-main} says the same for every weak order with a single block. \begin{thm} For $m \geq 1$, for every weak order $w$ on $[m]$ there is a graph $G$ with $\alpha(G)=m$, and with fewer than $m^{m+2}$ vertices, which induces $w$. \end{thm} Note that the number of weak orders on $[m]$ grows like $(1/2)m!(\log_2e)^{m+1}$ \cite{Barthelemy}, faster than the number of permutations.
+Theorem \ref{thm-AMSE-main} says that every weak order in which all blocks are singletons is the weak order induced by some graph, while Part 1 of Theorem \ref{thm-ind-set-main} says the same for the weak order with a single block. \begin{thm} For $m \geq 1$, for every weak order $w$ on $[m]$ there is a graph $G$ with $\alpha(G)=m$, and with fewer than $m^{m+2}$ vertices, which induces $w$. \end{thm} So although there are many more weak orders on $[m]$ than there are permutations --- $(1/2)m!(\log_2e)^{m+1}$ (see e.g. \cite{Barthelemy}) as opposed to $m!$ --- it does not take too many more vertices to induce them all.
 Note also that by Theorem \ref{thm-ind-set-main}, any weak order on $[m]$ that has $m-1$ and $m$ in the same block, and $1$ in a block with a higher index, cannot be induced by a graph with $m^m$ or fewer vertices.
 The analog of Problem \ref{AMSE-ind-Q} for weak orders --- where in the range $(m^m, m^{m+2})$ is the smallest order sufficient to realize every weak order on $[m]$? --- remains open.

 Alavi et al. also considered the {\em edge independent set sequence} or {\em matching sequence} of a graph.
 Let ${\mathcal M}_n$ denote the set of graphs with $\nu(G)=n$, that is, whose largest matching (set of edges no two sharing a vertex) has $n$ edges.
 The matching sequence of $G \in {\mathcal M}_n$ is $(m_k(G))_{k=1}^n$ where $m_k(G)$ is the number of matchings in $G$ with $k$ edges.
 Say that $\pi$ is a {\em matching permutation} of $G$ if $\pi$ is one of the permutations that can be associated to the matching sequence of $G$ via (\ref{perm-assoc}).
+(Note that throughout our discussion of matchings, we will only consider simple graphs.)

 In contrast to independent set permutations, there are permutations that are not the matching permutation of any graph.
 Indeed, Schwenk \cite{Schwenk} showed that the matching sequence of any graph $G \in {\mathcal M}_n$ is unimodal in the strong sense that for some $k$,